ils94/DF3D_at_Work/README.md

 ![DF3Datwork](https://i.imgur.com/f9KeG8h.png)

-If you do not want to type the whole path of deadfrontier.exe, you can copy all the files inside the df3datwork into the Dead Frontier folder and in the part to type the Executable Path, you just type deadfrontier.exe, like in the image below:
+If you do not want to type the whole path to deadfrontier.exe, you can copy all the files inside the df3datwork into the Dead Frontier folder and in the part to type the Executable Path, you just type deadfrontier.exe, like in the image below:

 ![DF3Datwork 2](https://i.imgur.com/cumOOgn.png)